 Following the risk preference elicitation activity, the microequity game was conducted.
 Before learning the structure of the game, participants were carefully introduced to the concept of the game using a vignette.
 This described the story of an entrepreneur who was starting a new business, which would then be closed after a period of two years due to their need to migrate to another city.
-The entrepreneur in this vignette began with some amount of wealth, and had the possibility of obtaining additional financing through external capital,

-23 I adapted the measure used by Bartling, Fehr, and Herz (2014).
+The entrepreneur in this vignette began with some amount of wealth, and had the possibility of obtaining additional financing through external capital, either in the form of: (i) a zero-interest loan, to be paid at the end of the two years; or (ii) equity capital, which required a 50-50 or 25-75 sharing of all that was left in the business at the end of the two years.
+A number of example scenarios for the value of the firm at the end of the two years were described, as well as an illustration and calculation of the required payments under the different financial contracts.
+Finally, participants were tested on their understanding of the contracts, using similar examples but with different numbers for the value of the firm at the end of the two years (specifically, one scenario where the firm was very profitable, and one scenario where it was not profitable); participants were then asked to calculate the required payment under the different contracts.

-24 See Levitt and List (2007).
+22 See Levitt and List (2007).

-25 The average payment amount was approximately \$20.
+23 The average payment amount was approximately \$20.